marcelblijleven/jira-helper/README.md

 assignRelease, assignVersion

 Flags:
--h, --help                 help for assignRelease
+-f, --filter strings       The filter flag allows you to ignore issues when assigning a release -h, --help                 help for assignRelease
 -i, --issues strings       The issues you want to assign to release to, can be a single issue or comma separated -b, --releaseBody string   The body of text which contains Jira issues, e.g. a GitHub release body